Grauenwolf/PackIT/README.md

 Continuing the work we started in round 8, we'll remove the `ICommand...` and `IQuery...` interfaces.
 They were only needed for the dispatcher, which again just duplicates what ASP.NET Core is already doing.

+## Round 11 - Merging the Projects

+Further cleaning of this application will require getting a better understanding of exactly what is in the inventory of classes and interfaces.
+And that's difficult because they are so widely scattered, almost as if ny random.

+For example, the entities are scattered across three folders, with their DbContext in a fourth and their database mappings in a fifth.
+Some of these folders aren't even in the same project.

+A good way to detect inappriproate project separation is the repetition of generic folder names.
+When you see the same folder in two or three of the projects, you should ask "Why aren't these together?".

+There is an exception to this rule, bounded contexts.
+For example, lets say you ahve one namespace (or project) that dealt with things related to customers and orders.
+And another with things related to inventory and manufactoring.
+Below those domain specific namespaces it would make sense to have a mirrored folder structure.
+Each domain would need its models, business rules, data access layer, etc.

+But again, that's not what we see here.
+As there are only two closely related tables, there is no need to for dividing into bounded contexts.

+Another indicator of poor project structure is namespaces with a single class.
+Namespaces are meant to group related concepts together.
+There is rarely a situation where a single class represents a complete concept onto itself.
+And when that does happen, the class is probably too large and needs to be broken up.

+A related problem is type-specific namespaces.
+For example, constants and enums used by a model should be placed with that model.
+Likewise, the constants and enums used by a business rule should be with the business rule.
+There shouldn't be a generic namespace that just holds all of the constants and enums.
+Likewise there shouldn't be a generic namespace for all of the intefaces or all of the exceptions.

+You can and often should have namespaces that relate to layers.
+For example, your data access layer, your business logic layer (i.e. services in ASP.NET Core applications), your presentation layer (i.e. controllers).

+## Fix

+There's a lot to do here, so we'll take it in multiple rounds.
+First up is to bring the Application, Domain, and Infrastructure projects togther.

+Since it's higher than the other two, we'll keep the Infrastructure project and roll the other two into it.
+Other than fixing up the namespaces, no other changes will be made at this point.

 # PackIT